tq303/interlace/readme.md

 ## Node

-This is a combination of Lua and C code which powers a nodeMCU board.
+This is C code which powers a nodeMCU board.

 ## Build